 I do not currently teach this module

 The classical information course, available to third and fourth years with no prerequisites, is really an introductory course to infomration theory.
 We study the basic concepts of things like information and how to quantify it.
 With these in place, it is possible to go forward and understand the central concepts of the field.
 This is illustrated with two of the cornerstone results of information theory - the noiseless and noisy channel coding theorems.

 These theorems are vital to the way that our information driven society works.
 The first, the noiseless coding theorem, describes how much a data file (text, image, video) can be compressed without losing any of the information it conveys.
 On the other hand, the noisy coding theorem describes how efficiently you can communicate when there are errors getting in the way.
 This underpins technology that we now take for granted - how come a usb stick can store data without using any power; without needing to be regularly error corrected for the faults that are constantly occurring as it gets bashed around in your pocket?

 The course is administered via moodle, where you can find question sheets and lecture notes.
 While there are no official prerequisites, a familiarity with probability theory is very helpful.
-This course, while not essential, provides an interesting contrast to some of the material found in the quantum information and computation course which is taught in alternate years.
+This course, while not essential, provides an interesting contrast to some of the material found in the quantum information theory module.